malramsay64/phd-thesis/05_Crystal_Melting/introduction.md

 in which as structural order parameter (the phase field) monitors the crystal--liquid transition.
-Recently, however, phase-field methods working on the molecular scale, termed phase-field crystal (PFC) models were introduced, which can be classified as simple dynamical density functional approaches."
+Recently, however, phase-field methods working on the molecular scale, termed Phase-Field Crystal (PFC) models were introduced, which can be classified as simple dynamical density functional approaches."
 This is notable in not actually clarifying how the naming has changed, but also noting that every method